-''' / In this example, an integer is set as the task tag value. / void vATask( void pvParameters ) / Assign a tag value of 1 to the currently executing task.
-The (void ) cast is used to prevent compiler warnings. / vTaskSetApplicationTaskTag( NULL, ( void ) 1 ); for( ;; ) / Rest of task code goes here. / } / In this example a callback function is assigned as the task tag.
-First define the callback function - this must have type TaskHookFunction t, as per this example. / static BaseType t prvExampleTaskHook( void pvParameter ) / Perform some action - this could be anything from logging a value, updating the task state, outputting a value, etc. / return 0; } / Now define the task that sets prvExampleTaskHook() as its hook/tag value.
-This is in effect registering the task callback function. / void vAnotherTask( void pvParameters ) / Register a callback function for the currently running (calling) task. / vTaskSetApplicationTaskTag( NULL, prvExampleTaskHook ); for( ;; ) / Rest of task code goes here. / } } / [As an example use of the hook (callback)] Define the traceTASK SWITCHED OUT() macro to call the hook function.
-The kernel will then automatically call the task hook each time the task is switched out.
-This technique can be used to generate an execution trace. pxCurrentTCB references the currently executing task. / #define traceTASK SWITCHED OUT() xTaskCallApplicationTaskHook( pxCurrentTCB, 0 ) '''
+'''

+/ In this example, an integer is set as the task tag value. /

+void vATask( void pvParameters )

+ł

+/ Assign a tag value of 1 to the currently executing task.
+The (void ) cast

+is used to prevent compiler warnings. /

+vTaskSetApplicationTaskTag( NULL, ( void ) 1 );

+for( ;; )

+{

+/ Rest of task code goes here. /

+}

+}

+/ In this example a callback function is assigned as the task tag.
+First define the

+callback function - this must have type TaskHookFunction t, as per this example. /

+static BaseType_t prvExampleTaskHook( void pvParameter )

+ł

+/ Perform some action - this could be anything from logging a value, updating

+the task state, outputting a value, etc. /

+return 0;

+}

+/ Now define the task that sets prvExampleTaskHook() as its hook/tag value.
+This is

+in effect registering the task callback function. /

+void vAnotherTask( void pvParameters )

+ł

+/ Register a callback function for the currently running (calling) task. /

+vTaskSetApplicationTaskTag( NULL, prvExampleTaskHook );

+for( ;; )

+ł

+/ Rest of task code goes here. /

+}

+}

+/ [As an example use of the hook (callback)] Define the traceTASK SWITCHED OUT()

+macro to call the hook function.
+The kernel will then automatically call the task

+hook each time the task is switched out.
+This technique can be used to generate

+'''

-Listing 91 Example use of vTaskSetApplicationTaskTag()
+Listing 94 Example use of vTaskSetApplicationTaskTag()